-- Unfortunately, we cannot move schools from areas of decline to areas of growth. - Continuing to bus students from new communities to existing communities is causing overcrowding, long bus rides for young children, and will eventually mean re-boundrying families away from their closest school. - DCSD is in the process of community engagement and policy development to pair some schools in Highlands Ranch for the 2026-2027 school year, which will result in additional opportunities for students and more efficient use of funds. - The bond proposals include funds to improve the destination schools of the paired communities. - DCSD still needs any future unused school buildings for special education programming and other educational purposes.
+- Unfortunately, we cannot move schools from areas of decline to areas of growth. - Continuing to bus students from new communities to existing communities is causing overcrowding, long bus rides for young children, and will eventually mean shifting families away from their closest school through boundary changes. - DCSD is in the process of community engagement and policy development to pair some schools in Highlands Ranch for the 2026-2027 school year, which will result in additional opportunities for students and more efficient use of funds. - The bond proposals include funds to improve the destination schools of the paired communities. - DCSD still needs any future unused school buildings for special education programming and other educational purposes which will enhance educational opportunities for DCSD students.